Web3-Pi/web3-reverse-proxy-docs/docs/installation.md

 ## Configuration

-Before running, a basic configuration with Ethereum nodes addresses needs to be provided.
+Before running for the first time, a basic configuration with Ethereum nodes addresses needs to be provided.
 For more options and further details see [Configuration and Monitoring](configuration.md#ethereum-nodes).
+Here is simple configuration that allows the proxy to run.

 Create the file `.env`.
 Note the the file name must be exactly `.env`.